FirelyTeam/firely-docs/simplifier/simplifierProjects.rst

 """""""""""""""""""""
 On the ``Log`` tab you will find event tracking of a project.
 This log keeps a list of all changes made to resources within the project, along with the name of the person that made changes and the time the changes were made.

 At the top of the screen you will find the Atom feed button.
 This allows you to subscribe to stay informed about any changes being made within your projects.
 To utilize this feature, navigate to a project on Simplifier.net that you are interested in following.
-Once there click on the “Subscribe” button in the upper right hand corner and copy the link into a feed reader of your choice.
+Once there click on the ``Subscribe`` button in the upper right hand corner and copy the link into a feed reader of your choice.
 You are then ready to start receiving updates.

 .. image does not exist anymore... image:: http://i1084.photobucket.com/albums/j404/askfj/c2818dc0-e545-4b80-9f44-47973f2ced94_zps0mgbkvyn.png

 Issue Tracker
 """""""""""""
 Would you like to capture feedback about your resources from users?
 The Issue tracker option is a great way to do this.
-If you go to the ``Options`` dropdown and then select Edit Project Properties.
+If you go to the ``Settings`` dropdown menu and then select ``Properties``.
 You will see the option to Enable Issues at the bottom of your screen.
 By selecting the On option, you enable the issue tracking feature of your project.
 There are two additional options that display once you have turned the Issue tracking on.
 You have the option to limit Issue visibility to project members or make them publicly visible.
 The issues that are reported by the community can also be limited to be viable only to your projects member or visible to the public.
 These issues can either be reported at a resource level or at a project level.
 At the project level you will see issues that are project specific and issues from all the resources in that project on the ``Issues`` tab.